BitDecoding: Unlocking Tensor Cores for Long-Context LLMs with Low-Bit KV Cache: Evaluation

-\paragraph{Efficiency and Accuracy Trade Off} As shown in Table~\ref{tab:bitwidth_comparison}, we evaluate throughput and accuracy across different bit widths.
+\textbf{Accuracy analysis.} As shown in Table~\ref{tab:bitwidth_comparison}, we evaluate throughput and accuracy across different bit widths.
 The 2-bit quantization reduces memory consumption significantly, enabling larger batch sizes and achieving a \( 4.25\times \) higher throughput compared to FP16.
 Meanwhile, the 4-bit quantization achieves a \( 2.98\times \) speedup while maintaining near full-precision accuracy with only a minimal \( 0.2\% \) degradation.
 These results highlight the trade-off, with 4-bit quantization offering balance and 2-bit maximizing throughput at a slight accuracy cost.